sultanhq/maker_cube/README.md

 To play Simon Says, enter your name and press the enter button.

 ![simon-button](./readme/mobile-simon.png)
 Watch the arrow prompts on the cube, try to remember them and repeat the pattern on your phone.
+Press the send button when you have entered the patten.

+![simon-arrows](/readme/mobile-simon-arrows.png)

 Play alone or with friends.

-![simon-arrows](/readme/mobile-simon-arrows.png)
+Be careful, the pattern length increases by one each attempt!

 # sources: